My ASN Journey: Setting up RPKI

 Now try to ping invalid.rpki.isbgpsafeyet.com.
 If it says no route to host, it means that you are now filtering RPKI invalids.

-Since plain RTR is insecure, some people recommend to use RTRTR to get RTR over HTTPS.
+Since plain RTR is insecure, it is recommend to use RTRTR to get RTR over HTTPS.

 1. Install RTRTR.